Double empathy problem

-In recognition of the findings that support the double empathy theory, Baron-Cohen positively acknowledged the theory and related findings in multiple autism research articles, including a 2025 paper on the impact of self-disclosure on improving empathy of non-autistic people towards autistic people to bridge the "double empathy gap", as well as on podcasts and a documentary since the late 2010s.
+In recognition of the findings that support the double empathy theory, Baron-Cohen positively acknowledged the theory and related findings in multiple autism research articles, including a 2025 paper on the impact of self-disclosure on improving empathy of non-autistic people towards autistic people to bridge the "double empathy gap" as well as a 2026 empirical study that partially supports double empathy theory, as well as on podcasts and a documentary since the late 2010s.
 In a 2017 research paper partly co-authored by Milton and Baron-Cohen, the problem of mutual incomprehension between autistic people and non-autistic people was mentioned.

-The double empathy concept and related concepts such as bidirectional social interaction have been supported by or partially supported by a substantial number of studies in the 2010s and 2020s, with mostly consistent findings in mismatch effects as well as some supportive but also mixed findings in matching effects between autistic people.
+The double empathy concept and related concepts such as bidirectional social interaction have been supported by or partially supported by a substantial number of studies in the 2010s and 2020s, with mostly consistent findings in mismatch effects as well as some supportive but also mixed and non-supportive findings in matching effects between autistic people.
 The theory and related concepts have the potential to shift goals of interventions (e.g., more emphasis on bridging the double empathy gap and improving intergroup relations to enhance social interaction outcomes as well as peer support services to promote well-being) and public psychoeducation or stigma reduction regarding autism.
+(Note: Attributed to multiple sources:)